 For those of a morbid disposition, Chauchilla Cemetery is for you.
 Like the Egyptians, ancient Peruvians liked to mummify corpses and you can see evidence of this at Chauchilla.
 This ancient Nazca burial ground in the southern coastal town of Nazca dates back to 1000AD and contains one of the most open displays of mummified bodies in existence.
 The mummies are incredibly well preserved, wrapped in the original cloth in which they were laid to rest.
 Each faces east in accordance with the Nazca culture and they’re sitting upright too, just to add an extra element of creepiness to the place.
 Not for everyone, but certainly one of the most unusual and unique of Peru’s tourist attractions.

-Nazca Lines sites Peru
+9. Nazca Lines

 Whether they were created as messages to the gods or as paths to spiritual enlightenment, the Nazca Lines rank firmly among the top ten tourist attractions of Peru.
 These giant sketches are located in the country’s Nazca Desert and can only really be seen from the air.
 Amongst their enigmatic shapes is a monkey, two humans, a hummingbird, a tree and a spider.
 They spread over 450 square kilometres and it’s suggested that they were created by the Nazca Civilisation between 500BC and 500AD.
 They’re so huge that the best way to view them is definitely by plane.
 Alternatively go to the Pan American Highway observation tower to look at three of the drawings.